 Types of Stitches - Stitch Types Names and Pictures

-I have broken this article into machine stitches and hand sewing stitches as people usually have a preference for one or the other.
-Of course machine types of stitches are quicker but there are many decorative effects that you can only get with hand stitching.
+I have broken this article into machine stitches and hand sewing stitches, as people usually have a preference for one or the other.
+Of course, machine types of stitches are quicker, but there are many decorative effects that you can only get with hand stitching.
 Hand stitching can still give you great results even if you don't have a sewing machine.

-Types of Stitches
+Different Types of Stitches

 - Machine stitches